kasparm/YegorCallCenter/README.md

 ## Purpose
-Yegor Bugayenko wrote a book about opject-oriented programing called Elegand Objects.
-Some people call the approach contravertial, some are trying to adapt the concepts from the book and some whould like to propose changes.
+Yegor Bugayenko wrote a book about object-oriented programing called Elegant Objects.
+Some people call the approach controversial, some are trying to adapt the concepts from the book and some would like to propose changes.
 This software will implement a call center where people can call in and get issues resolved.

 ## PR's to follow the concept of Elegant Objects